 Turn Your Raspberry Pi Into An Always On Torrent Downloading Beast

-Most of us keep our power hungry laptop or desktop on burning days and night because we are in middle of some downloads or we are uploading something (due to very low download/upload ratio 🙂 ).
-In the age of IOT smart guys seek smart solutions.
+Most of us keep our power-hungry laptop or desktop on burning days and night because we are in the middle of some downloads or we are uploading something (due to very low download/upload ratio).
+In the age of IoT smart guys seek smart solutions.
 Here is a very elegant approach to the same.
-Here we will teach you to make a Raspberry Pi Torrent Downloader Box.
+Here we will learn about Raspberry Pi Torrent Downloader Box.

-Before we start you must have a Raspberry Pi unit with Raspbian installed, are able to access the device either directly via an attached monitor and keyboard or remotely via SSH and VNC.
+Before we start you must have a Raspberry Pi unit with Raspbian installed, you can access the device either directly via an attached monitor and keyboard or remotely via SSH and VNC.
 Now you are ready to turn your Pi Into an Always On Raspberry Pi torrent downloader box.

 Installing Deluge on Raspbian

 Deluge is a full-featured BitTorrent client for Linux, OS X, Unix and Windows.
-It uses libtorrent in its backend and features multiple user-interfaces including: GTK+, web and console.
-It has been designed using the client server model with a daemon process that handles all the bittorrent activity.
-The Deluge daemon is able to run on headless machines with the user-interfaces being able to connect remotely from any platform.
+It uses libtorrent in its backend and features multiple user-interfaces including GTK+, web and console.
+It has been designed using the client-server model with a daemon process that handles all the BitTorrent activity.
+The Deluge daemon can run on headless machines with the user-interfaces being able to connect remotely from any platform.

 Deluge features a rich plugin collection; in fact, most of Deluge’s functionality is available in the form of plugins.